AFLplusplus/linux-qemu-image-builder/README.md

 We chose [ArchLinux](https://archlinux.org/) as the underlying kernel for multiple reasons:
 - It is  lightweight.
 It makes it a good candidate to get high performance during fuzzing, by minimizing the amount of programs being run in background with a low memory consumption.
-- It is very close to the vanilla Linux kernel.
+- It proposes a kernel very close to the vanilla Linux kernel.
 Thus, it should be easy to adapt these scripts to run with highly customized kernels.
-- It is easy to setup.
+- It is easy to setup with scripts from the host.
 At least compared to most alternatives.